JamesBracken/Jamies-Gym/README.md

 by booking a gym induction, so I am able to learn how to use gym equipment safely
 6. As a First-time visitor, I would like to be able to navigate to different parts of the website with relative ease, so I can find the information I need without frustration.
 Additionally the website should be responsive across multiple devices.
 7. As a user I would like to be able to book classes at the click of a button so I can come whenever I want
-8. As a user I would like to be able to book classes at the click of a button so I can come whenever I want
-9. As a new potential customer I would like to be able to see reviews from past gym guests to understand how others experience was within the gym
+8. As a new potential customer I would like to be able to see reviews from past gym guests to understand how others experience was within the gym

 [//]: <> (UX Design choices)